mattssca/vcfMAN/README.md

 ![sv_circos](https://github.com/mattssca/vcfMAN/blob/main/example_figures/SV/example_SV_figure_circos.png)

 #### Tables and Summaries
-Summaries are exported as png files and located in out/fig. In addition to summary figures tables are also generated.
+Summaries are exported as png files and located in out/SVs/fig. In addition to summary figures, tables are also generated.
 These include:

    * VCF header (previously exported).
    * non-structural variants - text file annotating all variants < 50 bp.